Freenitial/Fast_Bookmarks_Manager/README.md

 - When your favorites are missing in Edge, open "_Restore_Bookmarks.bat".

-Here are 3 ways to generate your .url shortcuts, from within the browser:
+Here are 3 ways to generate your .url shortcuts :
 - Open “_Backup_Current_Bookmarks.bat” to automatically generate URL shortcuts from your current Edge/Chrome bookmarks bar.
-- Drag an existing favorite into your “Bookmarks_Restore” folder.
+- Drag an existing favorite from browser into your “Bookmarks_Restore” folder.
-- Drag the padlock icon (to the left of the address bar) into your “Bookmarks_Restore” folder.
+- Drag the padlock icon from a website (to the left of the address bar) into your “Bookmarks_Restore” folder.

 =========================================================================